eerii/strawbevy-jam/README.md

 please take care when playing and while we tried to cover this topics the best we could, it is completely ok if you need to stop at any point.

-by your fellow enbies, josekoalas and miguel lópez golán.
+made with love by your fellow enbies, josekoalas and miguel lópez golán.

 ### submission for the [bevy jam](https://itch.io/jam/bevy-jam-3) #3 🕹️